 When you book with us, you accept responsibility for any damage or loss caused by you or any member of your group.
 Appropriate payment for any such damage or loss must be made to Ski Hiver at the time or before your departure.
 If you fail to do so you must indemnify us against any claims (including legal costs) subsequently made against us as a result of your actions.
-We expect all clients to have consideration for other people.
+We expect all clients to have consideration for other people and property.
 If in our opinion or in the opinion of any other person in authority, you or any member of your group behaves in such a way as to cause or be likely to cause danger, annoyance or distress to any other third party or the damage to property we are entitled, without prior notice, to terminate the holiday of the person(s) concerned.
 In this situation the person(s) concerned will be required to leave their accommodation or other services.
 We have no further responsibility towards such person(s) including any return travel arrangements.
 No refunds will be made and we will not pay any expenses or costs incurred as a result of the termination.

 11. Special Requests and Medical Problems